Sven Mijnans

-Sven Mijnans (born 9 March 2000) is a Dutch professional footballer who plays as an attacking midfielder for club AZ.
+Sven Mijnans (born 9 March 2000) is a Dutch professional footballer who plays as an attacking midfielder for club PSV.

 Club career

 Mijnans played in the academy of VV Spijkenisse.
 After experiences at Sparta Rotterdam and Feyenoord, he joined the academy of ADO Den Haag aged 16.
 However, he returned to VV Spijkenisse a year later.
 He made his Derde Divisie debut in February 2018.

 Sparta Rotterdam

 Mijnans joined Sparta Rotterdam in May 2018.
 At the start of the season, he had training sessions with the second team, but played most of his matches at under 19 level.
 He made his Tweede Divisie debut for the second team in November 2018.
 During the second half of the season, he was a regular starter for the second team.
 He was included in the match squad for the first team seven times at the end of his first season at Sparta Rotterdam as the club won promotion to the Eredivisie through the play-offs.
 Mijnans was included in the match squad for an Eredivisie game for a first time on 14 September 2019 against AZ.